-For academic roles: Networking during your DPhil/PhD to hear of posts through contacts, and know people to advise you on applications.
-Postdoc positions are advertised year-round, but fellowship deadlines can be up to one year before they start.
-Junior research fellowships - most offered at Oxford, Cambridge - are highly competitive, and are advertised year-round, with many open between February and April.
+For academic roles: Postdoc positions are advertised year-round (check research group websites, social media, and academic jobs boards such as www.jobs.ac.uk).
+Fellowship deadlines can be advertised up to one year before they start (check research funders' websites and follow their newsletters and social media).

+Junior research fellowships - most offered at Oxford and Cambridge - are highly competitive, and are advertised year-round, with many open between February and April.
 Lectureships are advertised year-round for the UK (though often in line with the academic cycle) and from September to December for North America.
+Contacts made through networking during your DPhil/PhD can share new positions as they become available and also provide advice on your applications.

-For professional support roles: jobs appear throughout the year, and are advertised on jobsboards such as jobs.ac.uk, as well as on university vacancies pages.
+For professional support roles: jobs appear throughout the year, and are advertised on jobs boards such as jobs.ac.uk, as well as on university vacancies pages.
+Many research-support positions (e.g. research assistant and technician roles) can also be advertised on research group webpages and social media.
 For roles such as admissions and outreach, recent student experience is advantageous, though opportunities to move into professional roles extend from entry-level to the most senior positions.